IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 #### Inference

 To interpret the model’s parameters and make predictions on new data.
-Helps interpret how each feature impacts the target variable.
+It helps to interpret how each feature impacts the target variable.

 ![image](https://github.com/user-attachments/assets/f183ace1-9dd1-44e0-a927-b108bb57b0e3)